Teradata/stacki-wiki/Frontend-Installation.md

-The private network configuration screen configures the networking parameters for the ethernet network that connects the Frontend to the Backend nodes.
+The private network configuration screen configures the networking parameters for the ethernet network that connects the frontend to the backend nodes.

 1. Choose from the network _Devices_ to select the private network.
 2. _IP_ address of the private interface.